Points & Status

 and in each of these classes, Open (regardless of sex), Women and Mixed, and in either discipline (sweep-oared or sculling).

-An event is deemed to be qualifying when there has been at least one race in which a minimum of two crews have been placed.
-The British Rowing Rules of Racing cover this in much greater detail.
-None of the following are qualifying events:
+An event is qualifying when there has been at least one race in which a minimum of two crews have been placed.
+In general, all competitions are classed as qualifying and the British Rowing Rules of Racing cover this in much greater detail.

-- events held in 'playboats' or limited to competitors younger than J14, or handicap (other than veteran or relay races)
+- Events held in recreational boats, or limited to competitors J13or younger, than J14, or handicap (other than Masters or relay races)

 Senior rowing is open to all registered competitors, whatever their sex, weight or age.